QStudio - qUnit - Unit testing Framework for Kdb

-Note: This page is for showing how to run qUnit tests within qStudio
+Note: This page is for showing how to run qUnit tests within QStudio

 for details on the qUnit framework itself see the qUnit Testing Framework page.